-Growing Places gives me something to do, lots of works and I like to work.
-I like to be kept busy makes me feel like doing something worthwhile.
-I like helping with boxes, filling with potatoes and cabbages etc. on Thursday and Fridays I go on deliveries- I'm happy!

-If not growing place - go a bit mad drive dad mad - not very happy
+Likes time with mom Growing Places gives me something but likes to give her o to do, lots of works and I like to work. break I like to be kept busy makes me feel I feel good about like doing something worthwhile.
+I myself like helping with boxes, filling with potatoes and cabbages etc. on Thursday and Fridays I go on deliveries- I'm happy!
+If not here I would go crazy, go mad, drive dad up the wall.
+Here I have friends around me.
+Having friends makes me feel happy I like being kept busy feel fed up not working If not at RF stuck at If not growing place - go a home make me feel bit mad drive dad mad down not very happy